-General Notes ():
+General Notes (\\):

-- Input parameters are shown in Summary Table A. Please call us to provide pavement recommendations, if needed, for different input values. - If repetitive truck or heavy truck traffic is anticipated, please contact us for revised pavement recommendations. - Pavement section recommendations are based on the design CBR value and the input parameters.
+- Input parameters are shown in Table No. 6.
+Please call us to provide pavement recommendations, if needed, for different input values. - If repetitive truck or heavy truck traffic is anticipated, please contact us for revised pavement recommendations. - Pavement section recommendations are based on the CBR value and the input parameters.
 The recommendations are not based on the shrink / swell characteristics of the underlying soils.
-The pavement can experience cracking and deformation due to shrinkage and swelling characteristics of the soils as described in the Vertical Movements section of this report. - Significant pavement distress has been observed during construction phase with the combination of construction traffic and irrigation water / rain water getting underneath the asphalt. - o If water is allowed to get underneath the asphalt or if moisture content of the base or subgrade changes significantly, pavement distress will occur. - Minimizing moisture penetration underneath the asphalt, such as using a deeper curb (vertical moisture barrier) extending a minimum of 6 inches into subgrade, will improve pavement performance.
+The pavement can experience cracking and deformation due to shrinkage and swelling characteristics of the soils as described in the Vertical Movements section of this report. - If water is allowed to get underneath the asphalt or if moisture content of the base or subgrade changes significantly, then pavement distress will occur.
+Minimizing moisture penetration underneath the asphalt, such as using a deeper curb (vertical moisture barrier) extending a minimum of 6 inches into subgrade, will lower pavement distress.